January 17, 2025

 LRE Unveils 700+ MWac Renewable Projects with Google PPAs

-Amanda Peterson Corio, Global Head of Data Center Energy at Google, emphasized the projects’ significance.
-“These power purchase agreements demonstrate how our scalable procurement approach is transforming the acquisition of clean energy and accelerating the development of carbon-free energy sources,” she said.
+The agreements were facilitated using LEAP™, an accelerated procurement process co-developed by Google and LevelTen Energy to streamline the acquisition of clean energy.
+Amanda Peterson Corio, Global Head of Data Center Energy at Google, highlighted the importance of this model, stating, “These power purchase agreements demonstrate how our scalable procurement approach is transforming the acquisition of clean energy and accelerating the development of carbon-free energy sources.”

-These solar projects will generate enough clean energy to power over 865,000 homes annually and prevent over 3.7 million metric tons of CO2 emissions over the term of the PPA, making a significant contribution to Google’s broader commitment to environmental sustainability.
+Once operational, the 724 MWac portfolio will generate enough electricity to power more than 865,000 homes annually.
+The projects will also prevent over 3.7 million metric tons of CO2 emissions over the term of the PPA, marking a significant contribution to both corporate sustainability targets and the diversification of Oklahoma’s energy mix.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.